web2solutions/payroll-service/TECH-DEBITS.md

 - lock mechanism for deposit once it has a limit of 25% of all unpaid jobs. jobs must be locked.
 - add username and password to Profiles
-- Implement auth with JWT..
+- Implement auth with JWT.
-- improve testing (date ranges) and possibly buggy implementation for best professions and best clients
 - Write tests to cover the non official end end points - /login and /profiles
-- get sqlite working with docker

 ## Front end